Blinue/Magpie/README_EN.md

 ![Screenshot](img/Main_Window.png)

-The the window to be magnified is at foreground, you can press the hot keys to make it fullscreen.
-Pressing the hot keys again or shift another window to foreground will exit the fullscreen mode.
+When the window to be magnified is at foreground, press a hotkey to make it fullscreen.
+Pressing the hotkey again or bringing another window to the foreground will exit the fullscreen mode.

 Below are config guides: